 Your pet is your family.
 You love them, feed them, and play with them as if they were your children.
-When your furbaby is unwell, it’s your responsibility as a pet parent to care for them and get them the care that they need.
+When your furbaby is unwell, it’s your responsibility as a pet parent to care for them and get them to an emergency vet in Nashville.

 Knowing when your pet is unwell requires some detective work.
 However, some physical symptoms make it pretty clear that your dog or cat needs help.
 It’s important to recognize a true emergency so that you can get your pet the immediate and compassionate medical care that they need.
 Here are ten pet emergencies and the symptoms to watch for.